How To Evaluate The Best Life Settlement Companies

 Life settlement firms, whether brokers or providers, will offer policyholders guidance through the sales process.
 Most guidance can be found through their websites.
 Related internet sites can offer guidance, as well.
 The website of the Life Insurance Settlement Association (LISA), for example, includes a thorough list of questions to ask before partnering with any given firm.

-Sellers should only work with licensed life settlement firms.
+Sellers should only work with licensed life settlement firms with a proven track record.
 State licensing ensures that sellers are adequately protected in both the sales process and after the sale is completed.
-You can have confidence in a regulated life settlement company, since its principals, internal policies and procedures have been vetted by a regulatory authority.
+You can have confidence in regulated life settlement company, since its principals, internal policies and procedures have been vetted by a regulatory authority.
 In addition, the regulators have reviewed and approved all of the closing documents that need to be signed at the time of a policy sale.

 Licensing does not necessarily imply legitimacy or competence, though.
 Some states have stricter requirements and more closely vet companies prior to approving and granting a license to a life settlement company.
 As an example, for life settlement providers, Florida has the most thorough licensing process, as well as, a continuing compliance requirements.
 As a result, the number of life settlement providers licensed in Florida is more limited than other states, and these companies can be viewed as having completed a thorough review that provides a high level of credibility.